 A funeral pyre is prepared aboard Baldr’s wondrous ship, Hringhorni, and all the gods attend. Óðin climbs atop the pyre to give Baldr his magic ring, Draupnir.
 He whispers something into his dead son’s ears – the words are a secret for the ages, a riddle which features in later sagas.
 Once the pyre is lit, Nanna in her grief, throws herself on top, or alternatively dies of grief and is placed in the blaze.
 Baldr’s horse is also burned.
 The ship is set to sea by the giantess Hyrrokin, who gives the ship such a push that fire flashes from the rollers and all of Miðgarðr shakes.

-After the funeral, Frigga and Óðin send their son Hermóðr to ask Hel to release Baldr.
+After the funeral, Frigg and Óðin send their son Hermóðr to ask Hel to release Baldr.
 Hel agrees, under the condition that all things weep for him.
 Frigga once again sweeps through the Nine Realms, and all agree to mourn the loss of the god … except for one: Þökk, who is Loki disguised as an old lady.
-Thus Baldr remains in Helheim.
+Thus Baldr remains in Hel.

 Strangely enough, the realm is a sort of bunker in which Baldr, Nanna and Höðr are protected from Ragnarök.
 The three deities are fated to join Thor’s sons, Móði and Magni, along with Víðarr and Váli, in establishing a new and better world after the old one is destroyed.

 Saxo Grammaticus writes of another version of Baldr in his Gesta Danorum, not a deity, but an euhmerised hero.
 Saxo names him Balderus, and has him war with his nemesis, Hotherus, over the hand of the princess Nanna.
-Saxo is famous for unabashedly Christianizing Norse myth and stripping away any suggestion of divinity, thus his spin on things must be taken with a grain of salt.
+Saxo is famous for Christianizing Norse myth and stripping away any suggestion of divinity, thus his contextual spin on things (like Snorri’s) must be taken into consideration.

 Baldr and his star-crossed brother Höðr seem to appear in a further diluted form in Beowulf, as the figures Herebeald and Haethcyn, the tale of whom bears many similarities to Saxo’s.